-- The length of stream affected by salinity may double in WA over the next 50 years - In Victoria a possible three fold increase in the length or perimeter of reservoir, lake or wetlands located in areas of shallow watertable is predicted over the next 50 years, with expected increase of saline discharge into these waterbodies. - An increase of 25% in median salinities in the River Murray at Morgan, SA.
+- In Victoria a possible three fold increase in the length or perimeter of reservoir, lake or wetlands located in areas of shallow watertable is predicted over the next 50 years, with expected increase of saline discharge into these waterbodies. - An increase of 25% in median salinities in the River Murray at Morgan, SA.

-In the Murray Darling Basin, the Macquarie, Namoi, Bogan, Lachlan and Castlereagh rivers will exceed the $800~\mu\text{S/cm}$ threshold for water quality within the next 50 years.
-Some areas will also exceed the $1500~\mu\text{S/cm}$ threshold for irrigation water within 100~years.
+In the Murray Darling Basin, the Macquarie, Namoi, Bogan, Lachlan and Castlereagh rivers will exceed the 800 μ S/cm threshold for water quality within the next 50 years.
+Some areas will also exceed the 1500 μ S/cm threshold for irrigation water within 100 years.